-We are actively engaged in a number of early-stage discovery programs which are built upon our identification of five structurally distinct chemical series.
+We are pursuing a number of early-stage discovery programs which are built upon our identification of five structurally distinct chemical series.
 We believe we have identified several structurally distinct compounds that possess advantages for specific disease indications and patient populations.
-Two of these next-generation S2R modulators have been identified for synucleinopathies and dry AMD and are being assessed as potential IND candidates.
+A few of these next-generation S2R modulators have been identified for synucleinopathies and dry AMD and are being assessed as potential IND candidates.